Two manufacturers of turning assistance systems want to make turning safer in Germany.

 Luis Technology and Wüllhorst Fahrzeugbau successfully presented their new systems this year.

-New assistance systems for fewer traffic accidents
+New driver assistance systems for fewer traffic accidents

-In 2017, around 388,000 people were injured in accidents on German roads.
+In 2017, approximately 388,000 people were injured in accidents on German roads.

-Around 3,200 people died.
+Around 3,200 people lost their lives.

 The turning systems are a further step in this direction.